stig/www.brautaset.org/_posts/2006-08-12-in-sewer-ants.md

 ---

 I remember laughing very hard at a comic-book joke as a kid.
-A red indian with horrific injuries goes to visit his doctor:
+A red indian with horrific injuries goes to visit his witch-doctor:

 >  ---What brought this on? <br />
 >  ---I was out hunting when an eagle attacked me, but luckily it dropped me in front of a flock of runaway buffallo! <br />